Close

 As a result, the natural repair process in the body slows, eventually leading to joint pain and stiffness.
 The ongoing wear and tear on your dog’s joints, combined with the slowed repair time of the cartilage, leads to the development of painful arthritis.
 The good news is that research has found that providing supplements of glucosamine for dogs can help rebuild cartilage, which can help restore your dog’s joint function and activity levels.

 Glucosamine is best known for its powerful support of joint health in dogs.
-It plays a key role in maintaining and rebuilding cartilage—the soft, cushiony tissue between bones that helps your pup move comfortably and without pain.
-As your dog ages or begins to slow down, glucosamine helps stimulate the growth of new cartilage and provides much-needed lubrication to the joints, making movement easier and less painful.
+It plays a key role in maintaining and rebuilding cartilage, the soft, cushiony tissue between bones that helps your pup move comfortably and without pain.
+As your dog ages or begins to slow down, glucosamine helps stimulate the growth of new cartilage and provides lubrication to the joints.

 For aging dogs or those showing signs of stiffness, glucosamine can be a game-changer.
-When cartilage wears down, simple activities like climbing stairs or chasing a ball can become uncomfortable.
-That’s why more than 60% of veterinarians now recommend glucosamine supplements—they’ve seen firsthand how it helps dogs regain mobility, energy, and even their playful spark.
+More than 60 percent of veterinarians now recommend glucosamine supplements because they’ve seen firsthand how it helps dogs regain mobility, energy, and their playful spark.

 • Has an anti-inflammatory effect, helping to reduce your dog’s pain